sonusid1325/nullsafety-ui/documents/QUICKSTART.md

-# 🚀 Quick Start Guide - NullSafety Certificate Verification System
+# 🚀 Quick Start Guide - EduChain Certificate Verification System

-Welcome to Team NullSafety's blockchain certificate verification platform!
+Welcome to Team EduChain's blockchain certificate verification platform!
 This guide will get you up and running in under 10 minutes.

 ## 🎯 What You're Building